-Year 10
+Year 11

-Current data for year 10 demonstrates gaps in progress between disadvantaged and non disadvantaged in terms of progress (0.4) and Attainment (6.8).
+Current data for year 11 demonstrates gaps in attainment between disadvantaged and non disadvantaged.
 These patterns are not dissimilar to those last year and with continued quality first teaching and timely interventions we would expect these to narrow.